 The Sensory Profile utilizes a caregiver questionnaire, which the professional reviews with the parent.
 Completing the profile is an educational experience in itself.
-As a parent, caregiver, or teacher goes through each section, there is a realization that behaviors they have observed are associated with particular neurologically-based sensory responses.
+As a parent, caregiver, or teacher goes through each section, there is a realization that the behaviors they have observed are associated with particular neurologically-based sensory responses.
 The Profile is divided into sections that look at auditory processing, visual processing, vestibular processing, touch processing, and multisensory processing to name a few.
 As each section is completed, the parent or teacher rates how the child responds to a given situation.
-In auditory processing, for instances, the parent responds to statements like “Can’t work with background noise (for example, fan, refrigerator)” and “Doesn’t respond when name is called but you know the child’s hearing is okay”.
+In auditory processing, for instance, the parent responds to statements like “Can’t work with background noise (for example, fan, refrigerator)” and “Doesn’t respond when a name is called but you know the child’s hearing is okay”.
 Each section is further divided by whether a particular statement indicates a high threshold or low threshold for sensory information.

 After the entire profile is scored, the results are placed into four quadrants:*